Windows Event Log

 </QueryXML>

-Systems and services on Windows can generate a large volume of logs, and it is often necessary to collect only a certain portion of those events.
-There are several ways to implement filtering of events from the Windows Event Log when using the im_msvistalog module.
+Applications and services on Windows can generate a large volume of logs, and it is often necessary to collect a subset of the events.
+There are several ways to filter logs from the Windows Event Log using the im_msvistalog module.

-Subscribing to a restricted set of events with an XPath query can offer a performance advantage because the events are never received by NXLog.
-However, XPath queries have a maximum length and limited filtering capabilities, so in some cases it is necessary to combine an XPath query with Exec block filtering in an im_msvistalog configuration.
-For examples, see examples in Event IDs to Monitor.
+Subscribing to a restricted set of logs with an XPath query provides a performance advantage because NXLog will not collect unnecessary events in the first place.
+However, XPath queries have a maximum length and limited filtering capabilities, so you may need to combine XPath filtering with post-collection processing.
+For examples, see Windows event IDs to monitor section.

-The Event Viewer offers the most practical way to write and test query strings.
-An XPath query can be generated and/or tested by filtering the current log or creating a custom view.
+Windows Event Viewer offers the most practical way to write and test queries.
+For example, you can test an XPath query by filtering the current log or creating a custom view.

-In the Event Viewer, click an event channel to open it, then right-click the channel and choose Filter Current Log from the context menu.
-Or, click Create Custom View in the context menu.
-Either way, a dialog box will open and options for basic filtering will be shown in the Filter tab.
+1. In Event Viewer, click on an event channel, then right-click it and choose Filter Current Log… from the context menu.
+A dialog box showing basic filtering options will be displayed.

 Module im_msvistalog